Niger is grappling with a multifaceted humanitarian crisis driven by armed conflict, displacement, and acute food insecurity.

 Additionally, a measles outbreak has affected half of all districts, totaling 1,880 cases in 2023, highlighting the urgent need for strengthened healthcare interventions.
+Humanitarian efforts are challenged by limited resources and security constraints, necessitating increased international support to address the escalating needs.

 Kerry Group committed €1 million to expand its partnership with Concern Worldwide into Niger, enhancing the Realigning Agriculture to Improve Nutrition (RAIN) program.
 They bolstered food security and nutrition in the Tahoua Region over four years, building on the successes of a similar project in Zambia.
 The program’s efforts trained hundreds of farmers in climate-smart agriculture, increasing food production, improving health and nutrition practices, and promoting access to clean water.